CryptoSolvers/CryptoSolve/algebra/README.md

 - Constant
 - Variable
 - Function
+- FuncTerm
 - Equation

-To clean up type annotations, I defined a `Term` to be either a `Constant`, `Variable`, or a `Function`.
+To clean up type annotations, I defined a `Term` to mean any of the above.

+A FuncTerm is an instantiation of a function with terms as its arguments.

 An equation takes two terms and sets them equal to each other.

-A function takes an arbitrary number of terms as arguments.

 ## Directed Acyclic Graph (DAG)